ericcornelissen/svgo-action/docs/events.md

 ## `on: push`

-In the `push` context, the SVGO Action will optimize all SVGs that have been added or modified in a the commit(s) being pushed.
-This means that if multiple commits are pushed at once, the Action run will cover all the added and modified SVGs in all the commits pushed.
+In the `push` context, the SVGO Action will optimize all SVGs that have been added or modified in the commit(s) being pushed.
+This means that if multiple commits are pushed at once, the Action run will cover all the added and modified SVGs in all the commits being pushed.

 The Action will not change SVGs that are not part of any of the commits, SVGs that are already optimized or [SVGs that are ignored].